-The Arava Institute strives to bring classroom learning into a larger real-world context using educational field trips.
+The Arava Institute strives to bring classroom learning into a wider, applicable context using educational field trips.

-Each semester the academic program has at least one multi-day field trip off the campus in which students and interns have the opportunity to explore environmental issues on the ground.
-The group visits environmental initiatives and projects, and regional coexistence models.
-During these trips they have the opportunity to meet many speakers, researchers and community shareholders.
+Each semester the academic program has at least two multi-day field trips off-campus in which students and interns have the opportunity to explore environmental issues in context.
+The group visits environmental initiatives, projects, and models of regional coexistence.
+During these trips participants have the opportunity to meet diverse speakers, researchers and community leaders.

 The Transboundary Water Study & Field Expedition, also known as the “Water Trip,” is an essential component of the Water Resources in the Middle East course typically taught in spring semester.
 After approximately two months of coursework, this four-day field expedition provides students with the opportunity to move beyond the classroom and investigate real-world challenges and projects in Israel, Jordan, and Area C of Palestine.
 Students visit active projects and environmental sites that are both a point of contention in the management of natural resources, as well as areas of cooperation, innovation, and peace.
 Along the way, they hear presentations from regional researchers and experts in the field of water management.
 Additionally, through meetings with local stakeholders, participants are exposed to the environmental and socio-economic impact of the conflict on regional populations.

 - Visit to a desalination plant in Ashkelon, Israel

 - Meeting with a lead water engineer of the Palestinian Authority about treating wastewater in Jerusalem

 - Tour of a dam in Jordan with a Jordanian water resources management expert